 - First-aid manual

 - Cough and cold medications

 - Personal medications that don't need refrigeration

-- Emergency phone numbers, including contact information for your family doctor and pediatrician, local emergency services, emergency road service providers and the regional poison control center
+- Emergency phone numbers, including contact information for your family health care provider and pediatrician, local emergency services, emergency road service providers, and the poison help line.
+There are two ways to get help from Poison Control in the U.S: online at www.poison.org or by calling 1-800-222-1222.
+Both options are free, confidential, and available 24 hours a day.

 - Medical consent forms for each family member

 - Medical history forms for each family member

 - Small, waterproof flashlight or headlamp and extra batteries